-The EEAA will be flexible in evaluating curriculum, and beyond requiring that at least 30% of the total credits in a degree be represented by the Bible/theology component, it does not prescribe set courses or learning activities.
+The ECTE will be flexible in evaluating curriculum, and beyond requiring that at least 30% of the total credits in a degree be represented by the Bible/theology component, it does not prescribe set courses or learning activities.
 A theological school must however be able to demonstrate that all learning activities in its curriculum are directly linked to learning outcomes.
-The standard for a good curriculum therefore is that it must be focused, unified and relevant.
+The standard for a your particulum therefore is that it must be learning outcomes.
+The standard and relevant to the standard and relevant